kianahs/Medical-search-assistant-chatbot-with-RAG-and-PubMed-Integration/Readme.md

 - **dotenv**: Used for managing environment variables.
 - **PyMuPDF (fitz)**: A Python library for reading and extracting text from PDF documents.
 - **uvicorn**: An ASGI server for running the FastAPI application.
+- **Github actions**: A CI/CD tool for testing and docker build and push
 ## How It Works

 1. **User Query**: The user types a question into the chat interface.